Rain or shine, we’ve got you covered – with some of the the best al fresco dining destinations in East London…

 Boasting views across the river Lea, The Princess of Wales is a firm Clapton favourite.
 With a beautiful, not to mention covered, beer garden, the pub offers a feel of the countryside despite being found in the heart of Hackney.
 With an extensive selection of craft beers and wine, paired with a menu of homegrown recipes, it’s high time you booked yourself a space.

-The go-to Gaucho in Broadgate Circle has been kitted out with new weatherproof terraces for the first time ever.
-Get set for an Argentine steak in the sun, a stone’s throw from Liverpool St and the bustling streets of Shoreditch, to celebrate the great unlock.
+The go-to Gaucho in Broadgate Circle has been kitted out with new weatherproof terraces.
+Get set for an Argentine steak in the sun, a stone’s throw from Liverpool Street and the bustling streets of Shoreditch.

 This East London curated cool café/wine bar is housed in a glass pavilion and seats 40 inside and 30 outside.
-It’s a pretty hub of blonde wood with Pom Pom Factory crafted paper floral table decorations and hanging paper floral branches.
+It’s a pretty hub of blonde wood.
 The plated dishes look as good as they taste and at the helm of the kitchen is chef, Lewis de Haas who previously worked at the Shed in Notting Hill and Petersham Nurseries.

 Pavilion on The Corner, White’s Row, London E1 7NF